vegaprotocol/documentation/docs/concepts/vega-chain/validator-nodes.md

 ## Standby validators
 Standby (also called ersatz) validators do not contribute to the chain, but are set up to join the consensus validator set if there are free slots for consensus validators, created by a consensus validator leaving the network, or more slots being made available through governance.
 As standby validators don’t participate in consensus, they don’t need to be registered with the multisig contract.

 Standby validators, and the tokenholders who stake them, receive a share of rewards.
-The rewards for standby validators are calculated and penalised in the same way as consensus validators, except scaled down based on the scaling factor <NetworkParameter frontMatter={frontMatter} param="network.validators.ersatz.rewardFactor" />.
+The rewards for standby validators are calculated and penalised in the same way as consensus validators, except scaled down based on the scaling factor < frontMatter={frontMatter} param="network.validators.ersatz.rewardFactor" />.

 ### How standby can be promoted to consensus

 A standby validator can be promoted to take a consensus validator spot, if there is a standby validator with a better validator score than an existing consensus validator.

-Consensus validators have their validator scores scaled to recognise their incumbent status: (1 + <NetworkParameter frontMatter={frontMatter} param="network.validators.incumbentBonus" hideName={true} />), therefore a standby validator must surpass this boosted score to become consensus.
+Consensus validators have their validator scores scaled to recognise their incumbent status: (1 + <NetworkParameter frontMatter={frontMatter} param="network.validators.incumbentBonus" />, a network parameter), therefore a standby validator must surpass this boosted score to become consensus.
 This bonus is applied to avoid cases where validators with very similar stake could flip back and forth in status each epoch.

 If a node is eligible for promotion, it must forward a defined number of ethereum events and be added to the multisig contract to complete the process.